This article will look at the better fishing spots in Walla Walla County, located at the southeastern confluence of the Snake and Columbia Rivers.

 Walla Walla River

-The mainstem Walla Walla River offers a variety of fishing opportunities, including some incredible channel catfish, good smallmouth bass and at times pretty decent steelhead fishing.
+The mainstem Walla Walla River offers a variety of fishing opportunities, including some incredible channel catfish, good smallmouth bass and historically some pretty decent steelhead fishing.

 The river begins as a trout stream in the mountains of Oregon before flowing northward into Washington, where it changes its character somewhat.

-This is a nice little steelhead river, with decent catches starting up in about October and stretching into March.
+This used to be a nice little steelhead river, with decent catches starting up in about October and stretching into March.
+However, runs have been way down lately.
+Always check regulations before fishing for steelhead here (anywhere, really).

 Typically, the very best catches will be in the fall and again in February and March, but even mid-winter can produce fish, especially with breaks in the weather, though expect fewer opportunities.